roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  "You want my cock, Trisha?
 You want my cock inside of you?"

  Trisha knew what he wanted &ndash; more dirty talk.
 He wanted her to beg for his cock.
 She opened her mouth &ndash; and then something shocking happened, something frightening and mortifying and horrible.
-Report_Story #2